Frank Nobilo

-Frank Ivan Joseph Nobilo CNZM (born on 14 May 1960) is a professional golfer from New Zealand.
+Frank Ivan Joseph Nobilo CNZM (born 14 May 1960) is a New Zealand professional golfer.
 Nobilo had a successful playing career, winning 14 pro tournaments around the world.
 He was at his peak during the mid-1990s when he also produced strong finishes in all four major championships.
 Since his 2003 retirement, Nobilo has worked as a television announcer for golf events.